aksakalli/sandraREST/docs/rest_endpoints.md

 ##REST Endpoints

-A rest api for keyspaces, column families and columns were implemented under “/browser/” url.
+A rest api for keyspaces, column families and columns are provided under “/browser/” url.
 These group of URLs allows to managing meta data.

-All required parameters for create and update operation are passed as the same object as retrieved.
+All required parameters for create and update operation need to be sent as the same object as retrieved.
+(However remember that Cassandra only allows to update some parameters.)

 ###Keyspace:
 ```